SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 * **6. Restart** <br/> This will initiate a restart of all TeamworkDeviceIds within the selected text file.

-* **7. Quit** <br/> This will close and exit the PowerShell GUI removing any session files contained within the 'tmp' and 'logs' directories.
+* **Q. Quit** <br/> This will close and exit the PowerShell GUI removing any session files contained within the 'tmp' and 'logs' directories.
 > [!TIP]
 > Remember to archive before exiting the application if you want an audit trail of the previous updates.